-Shutdown Facility Configuration Wi zard the configuration for the selected node(o of nodes for which you want to configure Shutdown Agent(s).
+Shutdown Facility Configuration Wiz zard Please select a Cluster node or a group the configuration for the selected node(o of nodes for which you want to configure Shutdown Agent(s).
 After completing s) you will come back to this page to configure the remaining Cluster node(s). wn Agent for each of the Cluster nodes.
-E Cluster Nodes Please select Cluster nodes for which you want to configure Shutdown Agents.
+Cluster Nodes Please select Cluster nodes for which you want to configure Shutdown Agents.
 Click on "Next" to continue shasta2 shasta1 Finished Configuring All Hosts Cancel Back Next Help